The Electroencephalography and Clinical Neuroscience Society

 Section 7.
 Rules of Procedure.
 The rules of procedure at meetings shall be according to the most recent edition of these By-Laws.

 Section 1.
 Composition.
-The Council shall consist of the following members: The President, the President Elect, the Secretary, Treasurer, Assistant Treasurer, and at least nine (9) members, but not more than 12, of the Association elected to the Council by the membership.
-The Immediate Past President of the Society shall also serve on the Council following her/his term of office.
-Members of the Association elected to the Council shall be specifically referred to as "Councilors-At-Large”.
-All members of the Council shall be referred to as "Councilors”.
-The Chief Editor of Clinical EEG and all Standing Committee Heads shall have seats on the Council if not elected members of the Council.
-In this case he/she will have no voting rights.
-An Executive Board will discuss any issue outside of the annual meeting needing immediate action, and shall include the past President, President elect, President, Secretary, and Treasurer, with ad hoc members as consultants as necessary.
-Once a recommendation is developed, the Executive Board will make a presentation to the full Board via e-mail or phone.
+The Council shall consist of the following members: The President, the President Elect, the Secretary, Treasurer and at least nine (9) members, but not more than 12, of the Association elected to the Council by the membership.
+The Immediate Past President of the Society shall also serve on the Council for two years following his term of office.
+Members of the Association elected to the Council shall be specifically referred to as "Councilors-At-Large".
+All members of the Council shall be referred to as "Councilors".
+Chief Editor of Clinical EEG and Chairman of the Board of the American Board of EEG and Neurophysiology (ABEN) shall have seats on the Council if they were not elected members of the Council.
+In this case they will have no voting rights.

 Section 4.
 Special Meetings.
 Special meetings of the Council may be called by the President.
 In case the President is unavailable the Secretary at the request in writing of a majority of Councilors should call the special meeting.
 A notice will be sent to each Councilor stating time and place of the meeting at least 15 days in advance.
 Notice may be waived by the Councilors in writing.
 For urgent matters, Council meetings may be held electronically, provided that the deadline for voting be notified to all board members not less than 15 days in advance by email.